Welcome

 About us

-AStretch is a not for profit organisation; our main aim is to provide a co-ordinated approach to the planning and delivery of education and best practice.
+AStretch is a not-for-profit private limited company (17070919); our main aim is to provide a co-ordinated approach to the planning and delivery of education and best practice.
 Also to support physiotherapists working with people who have Axial Spondyloarthritis (AxSpA) and Ankylosing Spondylitis (AS).